Difference Between Data Mining vs Text Mining

 - Provide data access to business analysts, management teams, and information technology professionals and determine how they want to organize it using application software.

-- And finally, present the data in an easy to share formats, such as a table or graph.
+- And finally, present the data in an easy-to-share format, such as a table or graph.

 Text Mining

-Text mining consists of a broad variety of methods and technologies such as:
+Text mining consists of a wide variety of methods and technologies, such as:

-- Keyword-based technologies: The input is based on a selection of keywords in the text that are filtered as a series of character strings, not words nor “concepts”.
+- Keyword-based technologies: The input is based on a selection of keywords in the text filtered as a series of character strings, not words or “concepts.”

 - Statistics technologies: Refers to systems based on machine learning.
 Statistics technologies leverage a training set of documents used as a model to manage and categorize text.

 - Linguistic-based technologies: This method may leverage language processing systems.
-The output of text analysis allows a shallow understanding of the structure of the text, the grammar and logic employed.
+The output of text analysis allows a shallow understanding of the structure of the text, the grammar, and the logic employed.
 (For a better understanding of how this works, this post on text mining and NLP is helpful.)

-All these approaches have a common feature, that they are all concerned with processing text in an approximate way whereas they are not capable to understand them.
+All these approaches have a common feature that they are all concerned with processing text in an approximate way, whereas they are not capable of understanding them.

 Head to Head Comparison between Data Mining and Text Mining (Infographics)